Holy Week & Easter at Mars Hill

 The service will be followed by our Monthly Fellowship Meal.

-Join us In-Person or online for worship and Holy Communion as we recall the events prior to Christ’s betrayal, arrest and crucifixion.
+Join In-person with our sister congregation in The Ebbs Chapel community as we recall the events prior to Christ’s betrayal, arrest and crucifixion.

 According to the United Methodist Church, Maundy Thursday is an alternate name for Holy Thursday, the first of the three days of solemn remembrance of the events leading up to and immediately following the crucifixion of Jesus.
 The English word "Maundy" comes from the Latin mandatum, which means "commandment."
 As recorded in John's gospel, on his last night before his betrayal and arrest, Jesus washed the feet of his disciples and then gave them a new commandment to love one another as he had loved them (John 13:34).